kaushikisinha06/kaushikisinha06/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on how to flex with Github Bio
-- 🌱 I’m currently learning React Js
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with
-- 💬 Ask me about ...
+- 💬 Ask me about
+-->
+- 🔭 I’m currently working on how to flex with Github Bio
+- 🌱 I’m currently learning how not to overthink
+- 🤔 I’m looking for help with coding skills
 - 📫 How to reach me:By going through connect me section
-- 😄 Pronouns: ...
+- 😄 Pronouns:
 - ⚡ Fun fact:Engineer by choice
--->

 ## Github Stats:
 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=kaushikisinha06&show_icons=true&theme=synthwave)
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=kaushikisinha06&layout=synthwave)](https://github.com/kaushikisinha06/github-readme-stats)